Skip to main content

 • Prioritise cyber security organisation-wide.

-• Apply technical controls to stop impersonation attempts.
+• Apply technical controls to reduce spoofing and account takeover.

 • Train employees to recognise and report suspicious activity.